neoforge-dev/neoforge-mcp-server/memory-bank/tech-context.md

 - pytest for testing
 - cmd for debugging interface
 - JSON for configuration storage
+- Anthropic API for code generation
+- OpenAI API for code generation
+- Transformers for local models
+- cProfile for profiling

 ### Monitoring Stack
 - OpenTelemetry SDK for metrics collection